component-driven/awesome-list/Readme.md

 - [Cupper](https://github.com/ThePacielloGroup/cupper) — documentation builder for inclusive designers
 - [Theo](https://github.com/salesforce-ux/theo) — generate design tokens for web, iOS and Android from single source
+- [ColorBox](https://www.colorbox.io) - a new way to building color systems for accessible UIs that scale
+- [Color](https://cloudflare.design/color/) - Color palette generator with aria and other interesting features

 ## Libraries and components